dasmikko/shellopts/README.md

 ## Example

-The rm(1) command could be specified like this:
+The standard rm(1) command could be specified like this:

 ```ruby